Main page content

 Canada’s Actions to Support Workers and Communities

-The Government of Canada is already taking significant action to support Canadians and businesses facing hardship as a result of the COVID-19 pandemic.
-We’re also taking steps to promote a robust economic recovery, including historic investments in climate action, skills and training.
+The Government of Canada is taking action to support workers and communities in the transition to a low carbon economy.
+We’re taking steps to promote a robust economic recovery, including significant investments in climate action, skills and training and supports for Canadians and businesses facing hardship due to the COVID 19 pandemic.

 The measures announced in Budget 2021 will deliver almost 500,000 new training and job opportunities for Canadians, enabling them to take advantage of new opportunities, including in clean energy sectors.
 These investments include the $960-million Sectoral Workforce Solutions Program that will help both workers and employers by supporting solutions to address current and emerging workforce needs.

-Creating and Maintaining Jobs in the Energy Sector Through Economic Diversification, Sustainability Measures and Emissions Reductions:
+- Creating and Maintaining Jobs Through Economic Diversification

-The government has committed $185 million to support coal power workers and communities, including $35 million for the Canada Coal Transition Initiative focused on skills development and economic diversification, and another $150 million for a dedicated infrastructure fund.
+The government has committed $185 million to support coal power workers and communities.
+This commitment includes $35 million for the Canada Coal Transition Initiative, which is focused on skills development and economic diversification, and $150 million for a dedicated infrastructure fund.
 This funding was delivered in response to the recommendations of the Task Force on Just Transition for Canadian Coal Power Workers and Communities, which delivered its report in March 2019.